fleetdm/fleet/docs/Using-Fleet/MDM-migration-guide.md

 1. [Enroll](./Adding-hosts.md) your hosts to Fleet with [Fleetd and Fleet Desktop](https://fleetdm.com/docs/using-fleet/adding-hosts#including-fleet-desktop)
 2. Ensure your end users have access to an admin account on their Mac.
 End users won't be able to migrate on their own if they have a standard account.
-3. In your old MDM solution, unenroll the desired hosts.
+3. In your old MDM solution, unenroll the hosts to be migrated.
 MacOS does not allow multiple MDMs to be installed at once.

-Once the above steps are completed, the end user now needs to complete a few steps.
-The **My Device** page in Fleet Desktop will present end users with instructions to turn on MDM.
+4. Send [these guided instructions](#instructions-for-end-users) to your end users to complete the final few steps via Fleet Desktop.

-Fleet has created [these guided instructions](#instructions-for-end-users) that can be shared with your end users.
+    * Note that there will be a gap in MDM coverage between when the host is unenrolled from the old MDM and when the host turns on MDM in Fleet.

 ## Preparing to migrate automatically enrolled (DEP) hosts